PapkaRimskyi/tog/README.md

 - [X] When winner appear - need to add button, which restart all game.
 - [X] Visualization (set animation i mean) when winner appear.
 - [X] When participants in the end of throws have same points (or finalPoints, depends from stage), they do rethrows until they get a different points.
-- [ ] To do something with "Гороскоп" item.
+- [X] To do something with "Гороскоп" item.
 Maybe to plug some interesting API.
----
-Bugs:
-- [ ] Bug with clock.
-Does not change date, when time changes from 23:59:59 to 00:00:00 next day.